Skip to main content

 brobot.startup.fallback-search=false

-# Only activate the first found state (default: true)
+# Only activate the first found state (default: false)

 Advanced Featuresโ€‹